metatensor/metatrain/docs/src/advanced-concepts/index.rst

 Advanced concepts
 =================

-This section covers advanced concepts of the ``metatensor-models`` library, such as output naming, auxiliary outputs, and wrapper models.
+This section covers advanced concepts of the ``metatrain`` library, such as output naming, auxiliary outputs, and wrapper models.